infamedavid/PureRainSmooth/README.md

 ## Introduction

 The [**Rain Filter**](https://github.com/infamedavid/NoiseFilter/tree/main) proposes a smoothing approach in which **random noise acts as an emergent filter**.
-Unlike deterministic methods—e.g. classical Laplacian—this model drops *stochastic perturbations* onto the mesh and applies them **in antifase with the vertex normal**: ridges erode, valleys fill.
+Unlike deterministic methods—e.g. classical Laplacian—this model drops *stochastic perturbations* onto the mesh and applies them **in antifase with the vertex normal**.
 The final result is global smoothing, yet the magic lies in **the intermediate steps and their controlled randomness**.

 ---